Landing on Your Feet: 11 Tips to Turbocharge Your Career After a Job Transition

 Choosing to go back to school full-time is a decision that shouldn’t be made lightly.
 There are absolutely situations in which full-time grad or professional school is advisable for mid-career professionals, but you’ll want to think carefully about the potential opportunity costs of this move.

 If you’re not willing or able to take the plunge, opt for part-time education.
-Hundreds of business schools offer part-time or executive MBA programs that demand perhaps 15 or 20 hours of work each workweek — a manageable burden for committed full-time professionals.
+Hundreds of business schools offer part-time, online, orexecutive MBA programs that demand perhaps 15 or 20 hours of work each workweek or allow you to go at your own pace — a manageable burden for committed full-time professionals.

 7. Find a Mentor